DFE-Digital/sts-plan-technology-for-your-school/docs/adr/0004-hosting-platform.md

+---
+title: Hosting Platform
+type: adr
+summary: Within the DfE there are a choice of hosting platforms (e.g. Azure, AWS) that could be used; which one should be used within this project, and why?
+created: 2022-11-16
+---

-# Template
+# Hosting Platform

-* Status: accepted
+* **Status**: Accepted

 ## Context and Problem Statement

-Within the DfE there are a choice of web frameworks that are used for the implementation of software including .NET and Ruby on Rails.
-Which framework should we use for this project?
+Within the DfE there are a choice of hosting platforms (e.g. Azure, GOV.UK PaaS) that could be used; which one should be used within this project, and why?

 ## Decision Drivers